Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 ******************

-Mirror reflections are computed in the Blender Render and Cycles render engines using ray tracing.
-(NB: Reflections are not available in the Game Engine.)
+Mirror reflections are computed in the Blender Render and Cycles render engines using ray tracing. (n.b.
+Reflections are not available in the Game Engine).
 Ray tracing can be used to make a material reflect its surroundings, like a mirror.
 The principle of ray-traced reflections is very simple: a ray is fired from the camera and travels through the scene until it encounters an object.